Alteryx Product Roadmap: key features and release of version 11.0

 4.3 Self-Service user controls

-Why: There is often a question on who owns the Alteryx process within an organisation.
+Why: There is often a question on who owns the Alteryx process within an organization.
 With this feature, Server and IT can now re-gain the ownership aspect, ensuring minimal rework.
 This allows content to be assigned to different owners, making analytics a centralised and collaborative process as opposed to being managed in silos of teams.

 4.4 Operationalise at scale